Canon 1D vs Nikon D80

 One feature that is present on the 1D, but is missing on the D80 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 1D writes its imaging data to Compact Flash cards, while the D80 uses SDHC cards.
-The 1D features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the D80 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D and Nikon D80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.